selimharfouche/wellplates/README.md

 - the front end is deployed on vercel https://wellplates.vercel.app/
 - the server is deployed on vercel https://wellplates-server.vercel.app/api/

-# What i am currently focusing on:
+# What I am currently focusing on:
 - writing instructions on how to run the app locally -> docs/README.MD
 - code refactoring
-- documentaion, JSDoc
+- documentation, JSDoc

 # Next step, not in a specific order: